 The topic of this blog came quite naturally to me as I’ve personally built 100’s of WordPress blogs and websites as well as implementing WordPress Optimisation for myself and 100’s of clients over the last decade as a freelancer.

-I came up with WP Nation as I wanted everything to be laser focused on helping beginners learn how to use WordPress exclusively and there is a load of sub-topics such as SEO, security, hosting, themes and plugins that I can create content around.
+I wanted everything to be laser focused on helping beginners learn how to use WordPress exclusively and there is a load of sub-topics such as SEO, security, hosting, themes and plugins that I can create content around.

 Here’s a list of ideas you can use to research potential blog topics, so you know the topic you choose has legs and is worth starting a blog about.